 Buckwheat vs Wheat - Health impact and Nutrition Comparison

 Buckwheat and some types of wheat are ancient cereal grains used as the main ingredients in numerous foods.
-Despite the name, buckwheat is a pseudocereal and a plant, like amaranth and quinoa, whereas wheat is cereal and grass.
+Despite the name, buckwheat is a pseudocereal and a plant, like quinoa and amaranth, whereas wheat is a cereal and a grass.
 This article will provide information about their nutritional differences and impacts on health.

 Common buckwheat (Fagopyrum esculentum) belongs to the Fagopyrum genus and Polygonaceae family.
-The family is called the buckwheat or knotweed family as well and it mainly consists of herbaceous plants, also trees, shrubs, and vines.
+The family is called the buckwheat or knotweed family as well, and it mainly consists of herbaceous plants, trees, shrubs, and vines.

 Common wheat (bread wheat, Triticum aestivum) belongs to the Triticum genus, Pooideae subfamily, and Poaceae family.
 Poaceae or Gramineae are commonly known as grasses and include cereal grasses, bamboos, the grasses of grassland, and lawns.

-Wheat grains can vary in appearance, depending on the type they are usually oval-shaped, they can be spherical, long, narrow, and flattened as well.
-Grains can be light yellow, white, red, and even purple and blue, varying in colors.
+Wheat grains can vary in appearance; depending on the type, they are usually oval-shaped.
+They can be spherical, long, narrow, and flattened too.
+Grains can be light yellow, white, red, and even purple and blue.

 Taste and Use